Educational Foundations (EFN)

 EFN 475/575 Cr.
 1-3 Special Topics Seminar in Education

 Special topics in education not covered by current education courses taught in the department.
 The particular topic selected to be determined by the department according to the current need and interest.
-Prerequisite: admission to teacher education program, or certifiability as a teacher, or consent of the department chair.
-Repeatable for credit – maximum six.
-Offered Fall, Winter, Spring, Summer.
+Prerequisite: Admission to teacher education, or certifiability as a teacher, or consent of the department chair.
+Repeatable for credit - maximum 6.

 EFN 484 Cr.
 2 Futuristics